 For its young learners with ASD who require more individualized, specialized instruction, Howard Haber ELC has high support, specifically-structured ABA classrooms led by teachers who possess specific training in autism education.
 Following child assessment and evaluation, the complex target skills are broken down and taught via step-by-step instruction as teachers work to ensure that the students have the learning readiness skills necessary to make the transition to elementary school.

 Howard Haber ELC’s ABA classrooms emphasize consistent data collection to demonstrate the students’ progress and to identify where more support might be needed.
+Specifically, these classrooms use the STAR Program to develop curricular goals and encourage development in the essential domains across language, independence, and foundational skills.
 Instructors at Howard Haber ELC have the support of the school’s experienced program coordinators as well as the agency’s BCBA-certified ABA Coordinator.
 The teachers and students at Howard Haber ELC also have access to helpful technology in order to facilitate instruction and to provide a multi-modal presentation of materials.

 Strategies involving PECS (Picture Exchange Communication System), iPads, assistive communication devices, Smartboards, and computers are commonplace in the classrooms and help instructors create motivating, reachable content that facilitates student learning.
 Howard Haber ELC both recognizes the potential value of technology in helping many students acquire appropriate skills but is aware of the possible issues caused by relying too heavily on these technological strategies.